May 11, 2020

 This research team plans to study the international collaborations that are forming to perform COVID-19 research.
 The researchers say the combination of an intense research focus and a demand for quick results provides a rare opportunity for social scientists who study collaboration, teaming, and science dynamics.
 The team added that the abundant informal communications and knowledge sharing among scientists to address COVID-19 is rare.
 All of these circumstances have created an opportunity for the researchers to study team formations in real-time with CADRE.
 They plan to take advantage of CADRE’s datasets and technical team for their research.
 Two team members (Wagner and Cai) are also currently using CADRE for another CADRE Fellowship project.

-Yulia Sevryugina’s project will address the quality of recently published COVID-19 publications.
+This project will address the quality of recently published COVID-19 publications.
 Sevryugina says COVID-19 related research is being performed and published hastily.
 She adds that turnaround times for medical journal publications have decreased by almost 50 percent.
 Speedy research and condensed publication timelines contribute to a lack of scientific rigor and increase the likelihood of corrections and retractions, leading to the spread of false information in trusted journals.
-Sevryugina will study the quality of COVID-19 related scholarly works by using CADRE’s datasets to identify signs of incoherency, irreproducibility, and haste.
+The team will study the quality of COVID-19 related scholarly works by using CADRE’s datasets to identify signs of incoherency, irreproducibility, and haste.
 That includes analyzing COVID-19 published literature for incoherent writing, stylistic errors, plagiarism, speculative language, unreproducible experiments, and far-fetched conclusions based on poor quality data.
-She will also examine retracted and corrected manuscripts and explore their citation maps to understand how errors propagate through scholarly literature.
-Sevryugina hopes her research will help others find the balance between expediting publication timelines and maintaining research quality.
+Researchers will also examine retracted and corrected manuscripts and explore their citation maps to understand how errors propagate through scholarly literature.
+The fellows hope their research will help others find the balance between expediting publication timelines and maintaining research quality.